Boston Garden: Final years

 By the early 1970s, Boston Garden was deteriorating.
 The building had no air conditioning and some seats were obstructed by structural pillars.
 The seats were decades old and terribly cramped.
 With a capacity of less than 15,000, it was one of the country's smallest major league sports arenas.
 The Garden also lacked luxury suites, which had become an important and much-needed source of revenue for teams in professional sports.
 In 1972, Boston Mayor Kevin White announced plans for a new 18,000-seat arena to be built near South Station.
 Plans for the arena fell through when Storer Broadcasting, then-owner of the Boston Garden and the Bruins, announced they would not be able to pay the $24 to $28 million required for the new arena.
 Storer Broadcasting ended up selling the Bruins and the Boston Garden to Jeremy Jacobs who owned Delaware North in 1975.
 In 1977, the Boston Celtics negotiated with the city of Quincy to have a $30 million, 21,000-seat arena built there.

+Partially due to the deteriorating conditions in the Boston Garden, the Celtics did not play a full 41-game home schedule at the arena during its final 21 seasons.
+Between the 1974–75 and the 1994–95 seasons, the Celtics played a few home games at the Hartford Civic Center (now PeoplesBank Arena) in Hartford, Connecticut.